milessabin/si2712fix-plugin/README.md

 ## Caveats

 Please note that currently this plugin and the [Macro Paradise plugin][macroparadise] are incompatible because they both hook into the Scala compiler via the same exclusive mechanism.
-The two projects are working on a solution to this problem and hope to have a solution by the time of Scala Days ... watch this space!
+The two projects are working on this problem and hope to have a solution by the time of Scala Days ... watch this space!

 ## Participation